archd3sai/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/telecom.jpg"> **[Customer Survival Analysis and Churn Prediction](https://github.com/archd3sai/Customer-Survival-Analysis-and-Churn-Prediction)**

-In this project I have used survival analysis methods to see how the likelihood of the customer churn changes over time and to calculate expected customer LTV using survival curve.
-I have also implementd Random Forest to accurately predict the customer churn and deployed a model using flask.
+In this project I have used survival analysis to study how the likelihood of the customer churn changes over time.
+I have also implementd a Random Forest model to predict the customer churn and deployed a model using flask webapp on Heroku.
+[App](https://churn-prediction-app.herokuapp.com/)

 <br />

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/instacart.jpeg"> **[Instacart Market Basket Analysis](https://github.com/archd3sai/Instacart-Market-Basket-Analysis)**

 The objective of this project is to analyze the 3 million grocery orders from more than 200,000 Instacart users and predict which previously purchased item will be in user's next order.
-Customer segmentation and affinity analysis are done to study customer purchase patterns.
+Customer segmentation and affinity analysis are also done to study user purchase patterns.

 <br />